Summer Programs Frequently Asked Questions

 Can I take Test Prep if I am not enrolled in courses on campus?

 Yes!
-Students who are not enrolled in other programs on campus can enroll in Online Test Prep
+Students who are not enrolled in other programs on campus can enroll in 4-week Online Test Prep

 All times are Eastern